GO (American magazine)

-GO (previously GO NYC), is a "cultural roadmap for the city girl," and is the nation's most widely distributed, free, lesbian magazine.
-Based out of New York City, GO distributes 30,000 copies in 10 major cities, and receives 250,000 unique web hits monthly.
+GO (previously GO NYC) is a "cultural roadmap for the city girl," and is the nation's most widely distributed, free, lesbian magazine.
+Based out of New York City, GO has distributed 100,000 copies in 25 major cities, and receives 1 million unique web hits monthly.
 The publication offers information on nightlife, arts & entertainment, news & current events, lifestyle, travel, advice, and celebrity Q&As.

 GO was founded in 2001 by publisher Amy Lesser.